oschneid/hclab-test-netlify-hugo/site/content/_index.md

   text: >-
     Because I wanted to test out Hugo, static site generation, and maintenance via iOS.

+    OLIVER IS NOW TESTING MAY 22 AUTO UPDATE.
 intro:
   heading: What we offer
   text: >-